chainwayxyz/clementine-cli/README.md

 - **Always**: Verify the correctness of operations before interacting with Citrea or Bitcoin to prevent loss of funds

 ## Documentation

+See [docs/README.md](docs/README.md) for an overview of how to use this CLI to deposit to and withdraw from Citrea.

 - [Wallet Guide](docs/wallet.md) - Airgapped wallet operations
 - [Deposit Guide](docs/deposit.md) - Deposit Bitcoin to Citrea